octopress/multilingual/README.md

 ### Cross-posting languages

-If you would like to write a post which shows up in indexes and feeds for every language, set `lang: all` in your post's YAML front-matter.
+If you would like to write a post which shows up in indexes and feeds for every language, set `lang_crosspost: true` in your post's YAML front-matter.

 ```
 title: "Ein nachdenklicher Beitrag"
-lang: all
+lang: de
+lang_crosspost: true
 ```

 This post will show up with every language.
-However, it will be treated exactly like a post written in your site's default language and will have one canonical URL.
-Even `{{ post.lang }}` will return your default language instead of `all`.
+However, it will be treated exactly like a post written in German and will have one canonical URL.

 ### Language in permalinks